illuscio-dev/protoCereal-go/zdocs/source/mongo.rst

   registryBuilder := bson.NewRegistryBuilder()

   // Create new options object
-  cerealOpts := protoBson.NewMongoOpts().
+  cerealOpts := protobson.NewMongoOpts().
     // passing one or more message types to this option automatically finds and
     // creates codecs for all oneof fields they contain.
     WithOneOfFields(new(docs.Wizard))

-  // Hand it off to protoBson to register our new codecs. err = protoBson.RegisterCerealCodecs(registryBuilder, cerealOpts) if err != nil {
+  // Hand it off to protobson to register our new codecs. err = protobson.RegisterCerealCodecs(registryBuilder, cerealOpts) if err != nil {
     panic(fmt.Errorf("error building registry: %w", err)) }